 3. Actions speak louder than words.

 Support is not only about discussing your concerns and encouragements but also about being willing to act.
-The college culture generally equates drinking with socializing or entertainment; 74.4% of students reported that they drink to enhance the social activity, and 71.1% reported drinking to give them something to do.
+The college culture generally equates drinking with socializing or entertainment; 74.4% of students reported that they drink to enhance their social activity, and 71.1% reported drinking to give them something to do.
 This is an especially difficult atmosphere to prevent or limit alcohol consumption.
 Supportive action could come in the form of avoiding alcohol-centered social scenes (like house parties and bars) in favor of spending time with friends watching a movie, playing cards, going to concerts or sports events, etc.

 4. You cannot be responsible for their change.